 Candida Germ Tubes & Aloe Vera

-The next study we will explore looked at how aloe vera extract would affect Candida albicans germ tube formation and general growth.
+The next study we will explore, looked at how aloe vera extract would affect Candida albicans germ tube formation and general growth.
 This research was published in the excellent journal Mycoses [55.3 (2012): 257-261].
-As you may know, when conditions are correct, many species of Candida (including Candida albicans) can start to transition into germ tubes.
+As you may know, when conditions are correct, many species of Candida (including Candida albicans) can start to transition into germ tubes (hyphal growths).
 When regular single cells of this yeast (known as blastoconidia) start to grow into long tubes, this often increases the virulence of the yeast.
-Stubborn yeast infections can be a result of too much yeast attached to the outer layers of body cavities (such as the vagina).
+Stubborn yeast infections can be a result of too much yeast attached to the outer layers of body cavities (such as the vagina or intestines).
 So, if you can reduce germ tube formation, this can greatly help allay the severity of a yeast infection.

-It is important to note that this study was using a glycolic aloe vera extract that has properties that are different than plain aloe vera gel.
+It is important to note that this study was using a glycolic aloe vera extract; having properties that are different than plain aloe vera gel.
 The study used concentrations of this extract that ranged from 0.5% to 10% v/v (v/v means a volume / volume ratio; which means that a 10% v/v solution will have 10% of the total volume comprised by the solute.
 More on this here.).
-The study put yeast cells into small wells and added the aloe vera extract to them and incubated this mixture for 24 hours.
-The study found that when Candida albicans was exposed to a 10% concentration of aloe vera extract, growth of this yeast was stopped by about 90%.
+The study put yeast cells into small wells and added the aloe vera extract to them.
+This mixture was then incubated for 24 hours.
+The study found, that when Candida albicans was exposed to a 10% concentration of aloe vera extract, growth of this yeast was stopped by about 90%.
 This reduction of growth was also correlated to a reduction in Candida albicans ability to begin hyphal germ tube production.
-The following chart was taken from the study and shows how increasing concentrations of the aloe extract affected this fungus’ development.
-The y-axis of the chart shows the optical density of the yeast; which was determined using a Synergy HT Multi-Detection Microplate Reader.
-The caption beneath the picture provides an explanation for the chart.
+The following chart was taken from the study, and shows how increasing concentrations of the aloe extract affected this fungus’ development.
+The y-axis of the chart shows the optical density (labeld as optical density at 570 nano meters: OD570) of the yeast; which was determined using a Synergy HT Multi-Detection Microplate Reader.

 How to use Aloe Vera for Candida Infections

-Aloe vera is a soothing gel that can reduce inflammation; thus, it is a great choice to use on a yeast infection as inflammation may allow Candida to spread with greater ease.
-Candida can cause red areas of skin and this is often a sign of a yeast infection.
-So if you have a red, inflamed penile yeast infection for instance, aloe vera may help to allay inflammation--making the skin possibly less conducive to yeast growth.
+Aloe vera is a soothing gel that can reduce inflammation; thus, it is a great choice to use on a yeast infection.
+Inflammation may allow Candida to spread with greater ease; as this yeast may colonize damaged areas of the skin better.
+Candida can cause red areas of skin—this is often a sign of a yeast infection.
+So if you have a red, inflamed penile yeast infection for instance, aloe vera may help to allay inflammation—making the skin possibly less conducive to yeast growth.
 Additionally, aloe vera contains the enzyme bradykinase, a compound that can reduce inflammation and itchiness (Surjushe, et. al; 2008).
-So, if your vagina is plagued by a nagging yeast infection itch, aloe vera gel or juice may be able to help provide some much needed relief to the outer vagina.
+So, if your genitals are plagued by a nagging yeast infection itch, aloe vera gel (or juice) may be able to help provide some much needed relief to this area.

 Other Natural Therapeutic Uses for Aloe Vera

 A study, published in Seminars in Integrative Medicine [Vol 1, No 1 (March), 2003: pp 53-62], also outlined some of the ways aloe vera can be used as a natural medicine.
-Some of the reported pharmacologic properties of this plant include protecting against hypoglycemic stress; the amelioration of burns, frostbite, and wounds; and, protecting against fungal infections, inflammation, and gastric problems.
+Some of the reported pharmacologic properties of this plant include: protecting against hypoglycemic stress, the amelioration of burns, frostbite, and wounds; and, protecting against fungal infections, inflammation, and gastric problems.
 The study reported that other research had shown that aloe vera gel extract allowed for more rapid burn healing in a guinea pig.
-The study did note that some research has shown aloe vera does not help wound healing; however, the authors stated that as wound healing becomes better understood, more data becomes available that supports the view that aloe vera gel enhances wound healing.
-The authors conclude that aloe vera does contain several active chemicals that possess wound healing, immunomodulatory, and antiinflammatory effects.
-However, the authors relate that since the chemical makeup of aloe vera can be somewhat different given certain conditions, there may be some discrepancy between the results of scientific studies that attempt to verify this plant’s therapeutic ability.
+The study did note, that some research has shown aloe vera does not help wound healing; however, the authors stated, that as wound healing becomes better understood, more data becomes available that supports the view that aloe vera gel enhances wound healing.
+The authors conclude, that aloe vera does contain several active chemicals, possessing wound healing, immunomodulatory, and antiinflammatory effects.
+However, the authors relate, that since the chemical makeup of aloe vera can be somewhat different given certain conditions, there may be some discrepancy between the results of scientific studies that attempt to verify this plant’s therapeutic ability.

 Linda Allen’s 12 Hour Yeast Infection Solution